PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/25/jwst/index.markdown

 1. If you want to know more about this galaxy and its spectrum you can read the wikipedia page linked above or take a look at this (admittedly technical) [scientific paper](https://www.aanda.org/articles/aa/full_html/2023/09/aa46159-23/aa46159-23.html).
 You will see a similar spectrum in the paper.

-2. An interesting and straight forward exercise would be to use PDL to extract the slit profile and fit it with a gaussian to generation the extraction profile, rather than use my pre-canned one.
+2. An interesting and straight forward exercise would be to use PDL to extract the slit profile and fit it with a gaussian to generate the extraction profile, rather than use my pre-canned one.